-Preparing a manuscript of your book is the last step you should take before attempting to get it published.
+Preparing a book manuscript (assuming you already have a final draft is the last step you should take before attempting to get it published.
 It is also the least creative and the easiest (provided you have no problem dealing with things like rules and details).

 Regardless what you're writing, we hope you reach the stage where you have to be concerned with this topic.
 It is a milestone after all.